YongJiee/YongJiee.github.io/_projects/Project 4.md

 ## Project Overview

-This project demonstrates autonomous maze exploration and navigation using ROS2 (Robot Operating System 2).
-The TurtleBot3 robot autonomously navigates through unknown maze environments, builds a map in real-time using SLAM (Simultaneous Localization and Mapping), and successfully finds the exit without any pre-programmed map or path.
+This project demonstrates autonomous maze navigation and escape using ROS2 (Robot Operating System 2).
+The TurtleBot3 robot autonomously navigates through unknown maze environments, builds a map in real-time using SLAM (Simultaneous Localization and Mapping), and successfully finds and exits the maze without any pre-programmed map or path.

-The system was developed as part of the RSE2108 ROS2 Assignment, where the robot had to solve mazes larger than 2.5m x 2.5m with grid sizes of 0.5m x 0.5m, starting from the center of the maze.
+The system was developed as part of the RSE2108 ROS2 Assignment, where the robot had to escape from mazes larger than 2.5m x 2.5m with grid sizes of 0.5m x 0.5m, starting from the center of the maze.

-Watch the TurtleBot3 autonomously explore and solve three different maze configurations:

 ### Large 5x5 Maze
 <video width="100%" controls >